IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

    2. Both senders and receivers: define the schedule for refreshing encryption keys.

       Recommended refresh interval is hourly.
-For an example, see [Encryption/Decryption Key Refresh Cadence for Sharing (SDK Only)](#encryptiondecryption-key-refresh-cadence-for-sharing-sdk-only).
+For an example, see [Decryption Key Refresh Cadence for Sharing (SDK Only)](#decryption-key-refresh-cadence-for-sharing-sdk-only).

    3. Senders, set up encryption.

    4. Receivers, set up decryption.

-### Encryption/Decryption Key Refresh Cadence for Sharing (SDK Only)
+### Decryption Key Refresh Cadence for Sharing (SDK Only)

 If you're using an SDK, defining the schedule for refreshing the sharing keys is part of step 2.